webmeier/learnjs/outlines/outline8.md

         6. Getting seconds
         7. Unix Timestamps
 15. Drag and drop
+    1. Drag events
-    8. 🛠 building a drag & drop component
+    2. 🛠 building a drag & drop component
 16. Accessibility
     1. Accessibility and JavaScript
     2. How to use a screen reader